January to June, 2025

 Open Call

-The Imaginary Institute is imagined into existence anew by its co-imaginers.
-Members and guests are invited to collectively envision its practices and protocols, then enact them together.
-It is a space formed by the imagination, for the imagination.
+The Imaginary Institute is imagined into existence anew each time by its co-imaginers.
+What will happen depends on you.
+Members and guests are invited to collectively envision its protocols, practices, and methods of collective intelligence and collaboration, and then enact them together.
+It is a space formed by imagination, for imagination.

 The Imaginary Institute invites unconventional imagination, shifting focus from binary, right-or-wrong frameworks of “what is” to exploring the affordances of “what else could be?”.
 Rationality is essential, but it only addresses what is already known.
-New ideas cannot be discovered by well-trodden paths, so we are happier to risk a ‘wrong turn’ than stay safely on familiar ground.
+New ideas cannot be discovered via well-trodden paths, so we imagine a place where one is ‘safe’ to risk a stupid idea, a ‘wrong turn’, rather than stay on familiar ground.
 By bringing rationality into dynamic relation with intuition, play, curiosity, beauty, and imagination (art, theatre, fiction), the Imaginary Institute may cultivate an open-ended, collective ‘high-temperature’ search through the space of possibility — a playground for intellectual and artistic risk, where unexpected combinations of ideas can emerge.
 We believe that investing in a shared commons of the imaginary, free from conventional academic pressures, is vital.

 The Imaginary Institute is self-organising and open-ended.
 Surfing on the dynamics of a complex adaptive network of imaginations, shaped by the frictions and synergies between diverse forms of knowledge and creativity, different differences that make a difference.
 It emerges through the interactions and collaborations between participants, adapting to their needs, curiosities, and unique practices.